 2010/11 2009/10

-£000 £000
+Capital Grants Receipts in Advance £000 £000

 Travellers Site (CLG) (343) (1,292)

 Regional Housing Pot (CLG) (92) (119)

 Disabled Facilities (CLG) (51) (25)

 Total (486) (1,436)

-29. Related Party Transactions
+30. Related Party Transactions

 The Authority is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Council or to be controlled or influenced by the Council.
 Disclosure of these transactions allows readers to assess the extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Council.